JordanGreenies/NodeJS-Reverse-Powershell-Websocket/README.md

 * Powershell catches errors that may occur with commands & reports them back to the websocket

 ## Requirements
-* Windows 10/11
+* A server capable of a NodeJS environment with Websocket package
-* NodeJS environment with Websocket package
+* Remote PC (victim) with Windows 10/11

 ## Installation
  1. Open ports 3394 (default websocket) & 3395 (default http) on your server